Raphaël Coleman

-Raphaël Coleman (30 September 1994 – 6 February 2020) was an English climate change activist and former actor.
+Raphaël Coleman (30 September 1994 – 6 February 2020) was a British actor.

-Early life
+Biography

-Raphäel Coleman was born in Wandsworth, England in September 1994.
+Coleman was born in Merton, London in September 1994.
+His mother was author Liz Jensen.
+His stepfather was author Carsten Jensen.

-Career

 As a child, Coleman acted in several films and was best known for his role as Eric Brown in Nanny McPhee.
-He subsequently gave up acting, took the name James "Iggy" Fox, and became a climate change activist involved with the group Extinction Rebellion.
+He subsequently gave up acting, worked as a wildlife biologist, took the name Iggy Fox, and became a climate change activist involved with the group Extinction Rebellion.
 He wrote that he became an environmental activist after seven years studying towards his M.Sc. degree in zoology.

-Death

-Coleman died on 6 February 2020 at the age of 25, after collapsing from a heart failure while out jogging.
+Coleman died on 6 February 2020 at the age of 25, after collapsing while out jogging.